 basalt: Cones and plugs of fine-grained alkali olivine basalts and associated

-also be found on top of the southern Gilf Kebir plateau and in its
+can also be found on top of the southern Gilf Kebir plateau and in

-are considered within this rock group which is the most common
+and phonolite are considered within this rock group which is the most common

 subvolcanic group in the entire region.
 Typical of all is their fine-grained

 trachytic fabric.
 Some rocks are clearly fluidally developed, while others

 are completely unoriented.
 When the trachytic rocks are considered together

 with the olivine basalt und with the related basanite, tephrite and phonotephrite

 - Rhyolotic rocks:

-Extrusive rhyolitic rocks are scare within the Djebel Uweinat and
+Extrusive rhyolitic rocks are scare within the Jebel Uweinat and

 From the many widespread